Avertium/2017_ASU_CyberChallenge/README.md

 # 2017 ASU CyberChallenge
-Problems and Solutions to the **4th Annual** ASU Cyber Challenge Provided by <a href='https://www.tvrms.com'>Terra Verde</a>
+Problems and Solutions to the **4th Annual** ASU Cyber Challenge Provided by <a href='https://www.tvrms.com'>Terra Verde</a> held Feb 25, 2017 at ASU West Campus.

-This is understandably lacking in as much content as the 2018 challenge repo as it was made after the fact, but here is a baseline of the challenges we used for the 2017 ASU Cyber Challenge.
+*This is understandably lacking in as much content as the 2018 challenge repo as it was made after the fact, but here is a baseline of the challenges we used for the 2017 ASU Cyber Challenge.*

+(Participating Teams coming soon...)

 ## Cyber Challenge Team
 - **Joshua Harp** - Lead / Insane Challenge